svn2github/curl-cdk/branches/v1.0/CDK-DS/README.txt

   in a ChannelSet when a server is down or unreachable is not fully implemented.

-- Resubscribing when a server reboots is not fully implemented by Consumer.

 - RTMPChannel, HttpChannel, StreamingHttpChannel, and WebService (SOAP based Service) are not implemented.